GertKanter/autosys/ros_dev.md

 Dev for ROS [lecture slides](http://courses.csail.mit.edu/6.141/spring2012/pub/lectures/Lec06-ROS.pdf) from MIT.

+Beginner tutorials for developing in Python are [here](http://wiki.ros.org/rospy_tutorials/Tutorials).

 There is a free book called "ROS Robot Programming" written by the TB3 developers (published by ROBOTIS).
 You can get a copy of the book [here](https://community.robotsource.org/t/download-the-ros-robot-programming-book-for-free/51).

 [Developer guide](http://wiki.ros.org/DevelopersGuide) for ROS1.